 During his tenure as a Trustee, he chaired the Teaching and Learning Committee and supported establishing independent colleges in Riverside, Moreno Valley and Norco.
 Medina recognizes the critical role higher education plays in supporting jobs and opening up the doors for opportunity.
 He graduated from UC Riverside with a bachelor's degree in Latin American Studies, and a master's degree in History.

-Assemblymember Medina has two adult children, Jennifer and Matthew and two grandchildren, Elsa and Liam.
+Assemblymember Medina has two adult children, and two grandchildren.
 He currently resides in Riverside with his wife, Linda.